kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 | 5           | low rising  | áh   | X                         | X                     |
 | 6           | low level   | ah   | ạ                         | X                     |

 <small>\* Hanoi pronunciations.
-Note that Vietnamese tones' production and perception depends on factors other than pitch contour, such as breathiness and glottalization.
-For these comparisons, we rely exclusively on pitch contour only.
-Thus, these comparisons might not accurately represent how speakers of either language might perceive tones from the other language.</small>
+Note that Vietnamese tones' production and perception depends on both pitch and [phonation](https://en.wikipedia.org/wiki/Phonation).
+For these comparisons, we rely on pitch contour only, as phonation is a negligible factor in Cantonese tones.
+Thus, these comparisons might not accurately represent how speakers of Vietnamese and Cantonese might perceive tones from the other language.</small>

 The tone marks I chose were based off of four principles: